nf-core/scrnaseq/README.md

 ## Credits

-nf-core/scrnaseq was originally written by [Peter J. Bailey](https://github.com/PeterBailey) with some help from [Olga Botvinnik](https://github.com/olgabot) and [Alex Peltzer](https://github.com/apeltzer).
+The `nf-core/scrnaseq` was initiated by [Peter J. Bailey](https://github.com/PeterBailey) (Salmon Alevin, AlevinQC) with major contributions from [Olga Botvinnik](https://github.com/olgabot) (STARsolo, Testdata) and [Alex Peltzer](https://github.com/apeltzer) (Kallisto/BusTools workflow).

 ## Citation

 You can cite the `nf-core` pre-print as follows:
 Ewels PA, Peltzer A, Fillinger S, Alneberg JA, Patel H, Wilm A, Garcia MU, Di Tommaso P, Nahnsen S. **nf-core: Community curated bioinformatics pipelines**. *bioRxiv*.
 2019. p.
 610741. [doi: 10.1101/610741](https://www.biorxiv.org/content/10.1101/610741v1).

-The basic benchmarks that were used as motivation for incorporating the three available modular workflows based on Kallisto+Bustools, STARsolo and Salmon Alevin / AlevinQC were all benchmarked in [this publication](https://www.biorxiv.org/content/10.1101/673285v2).
+The basic benchmarks that were used as motivation for incorporating the three available modular workflows can be found in [this publication](https://www.biorxiv.org/content/10.1101/673285v2).

 We offer all three paths for the processing of scRNAseq data so it remains up to the user to decide which pipeline workflow is chosen for a particular analysis question.